rokath/trice/srcTrice.C/ReadMe.md

-triceCConfigriticalSection.h       | needed target specific definitions for interrupt handling triceConfigTx.h                    | only needed for single byte transfer triceConfigTxInterrupt.h           | only needed for single byte transfer with interrupts triceWrite.c                       | only needed if no write function can be used triceWrite.h                       | used internally triceWriteSeggerRTT.c              | can be used instead of normal write triceRuntimeGeneratedStrings.c     | only needed for `triceRuntimeGeneratedString()` implementation, when `TRICE_RUNTIME_GENERATED_STRINGS_SUPPORT` is enabled tricePrintfAdapter.c               | only needed for easy adaption of legacy projects. xteaCrypto.c                       | only for trice encryption, does not work with triceRuntimeGeneratedStringsMany.c
+triceCConfigriticalSection.h       | needed target specific definitions for interrupt handling triceConfigTx.h                    | only needed for single byte transfer triceConfigTxInterrupt.h           | only needed for single byte transfer with interrupts triceWrite.c                       | only needed if no write function can be used - do not use if `triceWriteSeggerRTT.c` is used triceWrite.h                       | used internally triceWriteSeggerRTT.c              | can be used instead of normal write - do not use if `triceWrite.c`is used triceRuntimeGeneratedStrings.c     | only needed for `triceRuntimeGeneratedString()` implementation, when `TRICE_RUNTIME_GENERATED_STRINGS_SUPPORT` is enabled tricePrintfAdapter.c               | only needed for easy adaption of legacy projects. xteaCrypto.c                       | only for trice encryption, does not work with triceRuntimeGeneratedStringsMany.c